 Depth — Even if structure is present, it can feel hollow.
 Early in a relationship, rituals are often symbolic — they go through the motions before the connection has fully formed.
 Depth builds over time, through repetition and meaning.
 The goal is that a ritual is missed when it’s not done — that’s the sign it has real depth.

 Flexibility — Too much structure becomes brittle.
 When real life arrives — a stressful period at work, health issues, a family crisis — rigid structure breaks rather than bends.
 Too little and it has no presence.
-The sweet spot is structure that can adapt without disappearing.
+The sweet spot is a structure that can adapt without disappearing.

 Think of it less as a rulebook and more as a living rhythm.
 The best Master/slave relationships I’ve known aren’t ones with the most rules — they’re ones where the structure has become part of how the relationship breathes.